 However, if you don’t have a budget for paid social media right now, you can also build out a pretty solid organic strategy with hashtags.
 Hashtags are a way that users on social media find new content.

 Use hashtags that describe the post (#burgers, #foodporn), where you are (#nyc #chicago), and what you offer (#takeout #takeoutnyc #curbside).
 Instagram allows up to 30 hashtags per post, but too many may make it seem spammy.
 Try using three to four important ones at the bottom of your caption to help diners find you and grow your following organically.

 Growing your following boils down to one simple equation.
 More followers mean more eyes on your dishes, which turns into more potential diners and more sales.

 People love sharing delicious takeout meals, so take advantage of this!

 When customers post about their experience with your restaurant or food, they’re essentially sharing your business with their whole audience.
 This is a great way to reach a brand new audience for free – and hopefully gain some new diners.

 To encourage audience sharing, give diners everything they need to do so easily.
 As part of your takeout and delivery orders, include a handout that motivates people to share on social media – include social media handles or hashtags you would want diners to use when posting.

-Even something as simple as takeout packaging can encourage sharing.
+Even something as simple as takeout food packaging can encourage sharing.
 Make it stand out while capturing your brand and it becomes a subtle encouragement to share – check out Blondies Pizza’s takeout packaging and how it pops on social media!

 Be sure to monitor your social media accounts for mentions, so you can engage with customers in comments and reshare their posts on your own accounts.
 User-generated content is free content you can use to keep your profile active and connected to the community.